KaterinaWalter/javadocs/docs/unit10/notes1001.md

 * **Base Case** - A way to stop the recursive calls.
 This is a _return_ statement without a recursive call.

 * **Call Stack** - The call stack keeps track of the methods that are called while the code executes.
-It keeps track of the local variables and where the call will return to.
+It keeps track of the _local variables_ and where the call will _return to_.

 <div class="warn" markdown="block">